West Gate Tunnel: Contaminated soil

-In December 2020, however, the EPA announced it had revoked all the landfill approvals it had given, admitting it had overstepped its powers by failing to wait for key information it had requested about the landfills before approving their environment management plans.
-The EPA said it was a "technical administrative error" and each of the landfills would need to submit new applications for approval.
+In December 2020, however, EPA Victoria announced it had revoked all the landfill approvals it had given, admitting it had overstepped its powers by failing to wait for key information it had requested about the landfills before approving their environment management plans.
+EPA said it was a "technical administrative error" and each of the landfills would need to submit new applications for approval.
 The state opposition described the move as a "monumental stuff-up".
 All three were ultimately approved by the Planning Minister in March and April 2021 and the Hi-Quality site was selected by the project managers in June 2021 to accept the contaminated soil.
 Hume council in November 2021 said it would proceed with its Supreme Court challenge to review the ministerial approval of the Hi-Quality site, despite similar action initiated by Melton and Moorabool councils having been dismissed.

 Transurban conceded in February 2021 that difficulties in securing soil disposal sites as well as lags in approvals and preparatory works meant a 2023 completion date for the project was no longer achievable.
 Company chief executive Scott Charlton said he could not confirm when the road would open.
 He said the project was also facing "substantial overruns" in costs.
-The state government eventually reached a deal in December 2021 with builders to end the construction stand-off, saying the deal would see Transurban contribute an extra $2.2 billion towards costs, while CPB John Holland would give up all of its profit margin and make significant losses, but would cost Victorian taxpayers an extra $1.9 billion and has further delayed the completion date into 2025.
+The state government eventually reached a deal in December 2021 with builders to end the construction stand-off, saying the deal would see Transurban contribute an extra $2.2 billion towards costs, while CPB John Holland would give up all of its profit margin and make significant losses, but would cost Victorian taxpayers an extra $1.9 billion and further delay the completion date into 2025.

 After a damning report by the Victorian Ombudsman in May 2022, the Environment Protection Authority acknowledged it had failed to engage in a meaningful way with the community during the process of selecting a site for contaminated tunnel spoil.
-The EPA's chief executive accepted the EPA should have done better at the time and said the organisation had since implemented proper processes for such projects.
+EPA Victoria's chief executive accepted that EPA should have done better at the time and said the organisation had since implemented proper processes for such projects.